The procedure under the PCT has great advantages for the applicant, the patent offices and the general public:

 The Patent Prosecution Highway (PPH) is an initiative which provides a means of significantly accelerating examination of your patent application if examination work has already been conducted at another patent office.

-Under the PPH program, if the claims of your application have been found to be acceptable by a first patent office, you may request accelerated examination of a corresponding application at a second office.
+Under the PPH programme, if the claims of your application have been found to be acceptable by a first patent office, you may request accelerated examination of a corresponding application at a second office.
 The PPH is a procedure whereby patent offices can make use of relevant work already conducted by another office when conducting the patent examination.

 The purpose of this programme is to share search and examination results between the participating offices to allow applicants in participating countries to obtain corresponding patents faster and more efficiently.
 The programme will potentially reduce duplication on the search and examination work done, thereby saving time and effort.
 Additionally, search and examination work done on a corresponding application serves as a useful reference in producing quality reports.